-Comments/ Questions Response Potential risks to be considered Implication on ESMF and/or project design ON ESMF a) From PHD Siem Reap, with all E&S safeguard discussed here, there is concerns about the capacity of health staff i.e. PHD in implementing those safeguard practices? b) Do we have screening tools for E&S safeguard prior to any construction? a) As part ESMF, PMD with consultant support also conducted a capacity assessment, and the capacity strengthening are incoporated in the ESMF regarding what need to support the PHD/OD and relevant health staff in implementing key safeguard procedures. b) For the screening tools for E&S, the draft tool is available in the ESMF document.
-The capacity strengthening for E&S focal person at PHD level are incoporated as activity to implement part of ESMF for HEQIP2. a) PHD E&S safeguard capacity with all the E&S risks discussed here. b) Available of E&S screening tools for construction at PHD E&S safeguard focal person a) The ESMF and ESCP could be strengthen by specifically included the PHD specific E&S safeguard capacity improvement. b) The ESMF capacity development for PHD E&S focal person can be strengthen by including the discussion with them on the screening tools for construction and revised that accordingly. a) Clear roles of PMD, Consultant, and PHD E&S focal person i.e. the role of dissemination of ESMF a) From MOH we have relevant department, from provincial level need to have focal point from each province to responsible to monitor the process, IPC also include in that process, and the reporting flow need to have from the under existing government structure level including IP and environment. b) Additional suggestion from Dr. Hero: this process is fully under the MOH, but each relevant department need to have their ownership to implement and monitor that process to be fore effective so we need to a) Specific roles of different stakeholders in ESMF and SEP. a) The ESMF and SEP could be strengthened by adding clear role among PMD, PHD, OD and HC in relation HEQIP2 ESMF implementation.
+Com ments/ Questions Response Po otential risks to be considered Implication on ESMF and/or project design ON ESMF 1 1 / 0 a) b) From PHD Siem Reap, with all E&S safeguard discussed here, there is concerns about the capacity of health staff i.e. PHD in implementing those safeguard practices?
+Do we have screening tools for E&S safeguard prior to any construction? a) b) As part ESMF, PMD with consultant support also conducted a capacity assessment, and the capacity strengthening are incoporated in the ESMF regarding what need to support the PHD/OD and relevant health staff in implementing key safeguard procedures.
+For the screening tools for E&S, the draft tool is available in the ESMF document.
+The capacity strengthening for E&S focal person at PHD level are incoporated as activity to implement part of ESMF for HEQIP2. a) b) PHD E&S safeguard capacity with all the E&S risks discussed here.
+Available of E&S screening tools for construction at PHD E&S safeguard focal person a) b) The ESMF and ESCP could be strengthen by specifically included the PHD specific E&S safeguard capacity improvement.
+The ESMF capacity development for PHD E&S focal person can be strengthen by including the discussion with them on the screening tools for construction and revised that accordingly. a) Clear roles of PMD, Consultant, and PHD E&S focal person i.e. the role of dissemination of ESMF a) b) From MOH we have relevant department, from provincial level need to have focal point from each province to responsible to monitor the process, IPC also include in that process, and the reporting flow need to have from the under existing government structure level including IP and environment.
+Additional suggestion from Dr. Hero: this process is fully under the MOH, but each relevant department need to have their ownership to implement and monitor that process to be fore effective so we need to assign the clear role and responsibilities for each person and level.
+ESF instruments are MOH documents.
+They need to be reviewed and approved by MOH before submission to the Bank." a) Specific roles of different stakeholders in ESMF and SEP. a) The ESMF and SEP could be strengthened by adding clear role among PMD, PHD, OD and HC in relation HEQIP2 ESMF implementation.